hth313/OS4/doc/installation.rst

 of the OS4 release.

 You can either load the version number defined in ``OS4.h``, or better, the API version your software requires.
+The ``API.html`` guide documents how the API has evolved over time.

 .. note::